Vegan Guide to Dubuque, Iowa

 7 Hills Brewery

-For appetizers, ask for the Hangry Sprouts to have no butter and omit the creamy lime dipping sauce and you have a delicious appetizer.
-They also serve a Bruh Chetta which is their twist on bruschetta – crostini, tomatoes, basil, garlic, dried cranberries, balsamic glaze (ask for the kitchen to omit the feta).
+For appetizers, ask for the Hangry Sprouts to have no butter and omit the creamy lime dipping sauce, and you have a delicious appetizer.
+They also serve a Bruh Chetta, their twist on bruschetta – crostini, tomatoes, basil, garlic, dried cranberries, and balsamic glaze (ask the kitchen to omit the feta).

-This is definitely a meat-based menu with not so much as an Impossible Burger on the menu but the Forbidden Fruit Salad (omit the feta cheese) will not leave you disappointed.
-It has local apples, blueberries, and candied pecans on lots of greens.
+The menu at 7 Hills Brewery is meat-based, with not so much as an Impossible Burger on the menu, but the Forbidden Fruit Salad (omitting the feta cheese) will not disappoint you.
+It has local apples, blueberries, and candied pecans on many greens.
 The citrus vinaigrette is delicious.
-We were not disappointed in any way with this salad.
-The serving was huge!
+We were pleasantly surprised at this salad; it was a huge serving!